Publicador de contenidos

 06 | 08 | 2021

-The Institute for Culture and Society (ICS) of the University of Navarra is part of a new project of research that aims to promote among the academic staff of schools and institutes the critical thinking towards internet contents about minorities and migrants, and to provide didactic materials to work on critical reading with adolescents.
+The Institute for Culture and Society (ICS) of the University of Navarra is part of a new research project that aims to promote critical thinking among school and high school faculty about Internet content on minorities and migrants, and to provide didactic materials to work on critical reading with adolescents.
 It is funded by the Erasmus + program of the European Union.

 CoMMiTTEd is led by the University of Hamburg (Germany) and also includes experts from the universities of Aveiro (Portugal) and Tilburg (The Netherlands).
 The ICS team includes Sarali Gintsburg, Ruth Breeze, Ana María Fernández and Dámaso Izquierdo, researchers of the group '.Public discourse'.